twitter/finatra/README.md

 [Detailed documentation](http/README.md)

 ### Examples
-You can run the examples in [examples](examples) using sbt, e.g., to run the [examples/finatra-hello-world](examples/finatra-hello-world) example,
+You can run the examples in [finatra/examples](examples) using sbt, e.g., to run the [finatra/examples/finatra-hello-world](examples/finatra-hello-world) example,

 ```Shell
 $ sbt helloWorld/run